 Health Savings Account

-- HSA contributions – by employer or employee – are tax deductible.
+- HSA contributions by employees and their employers may be tax deductible.

 - HSA earnings are tax-deferred.

-- If used for qualified medical expenses, HSA distributions are never taxed.
+- If used for qualified medical expenses, HSA distributions are not subject to federal income tax.

 - Actual medical expenses, including doctor visits, prescriptions, eye glasses, dental care and transportation to get medical care.

 - COBRA continuation coverage after leaving employment with a company that offers health insurance coverage.